SvenKlomp/Comparative_genomics_A_niger/README.md

 Repeat step 4 and 5 for the trimmed reads

 Step 7:
-We have assembled the reads with Flye:
+We have assembled the reads with Flye.
 The usage is: `flye -t 8 -g 36m --nano-raw nanofilt/output_data_after_filtering.fastq trimmomatic_out/R1_paired.fastq.gz trimmomatic_out/R2_paired.fastq.gz -o flye/assembly/`

 Step 8:
-We have assesed the initial quality of the assembly
+We have assesed the initial quality of the assembly using Quast.
+The usage is: `quast -t 6 -e --fungus -o quast/ flye/assembly/assembly.fasta`

+Step 9:
+We have further assesed the quality of the assembly with Bandage.
+The usage is: `Bandage`
+This opens an GUI
+Select "File" and open "Load Graph"
+Open flye/assembly/assembly.gfa
+Save image by selecting "File", "Save image"
+Save image in bandage folder as .png

+Step 10:
+To asses the completeness of the assembled genome we have used BUSCO.
+The usage is: `busco -m genome --auto-lineage-euk -i flye/assembly/assembly.fasta -o busco/`